matthewsides/Study-of-APIs/README.md

 This wireframe is the second iteration of the menu, used to diversify the options in regards to menu layout and functionality.

 ### API and Development enviroment for an Application
 For the purpose of this project the API that was decided upon was the scripting API provided by Unity.
+This API provides numerous tools and classess for development

 ### Implementation